stickfigure/motomapia/README.md

 ### To edit the frontend

-* Install Node.js, CoffeeScript, and Sass
+* Install Node.js, CoffeeScript, and Less
-* Run the scripts that automatically compile the .sass and .coffee files on change:
+* Run watch-coffee.sh to automatically compile the .coffee files on change
-	* watch-coffee.sh
-	* watch-sass.sh

 ### To edit the backend (and deploy)